 These types of people are fueled by jealousy and contempt.
 Your failures make them happier than their own success.
 To them, everything is a zero-sum game and they only see scarcity and limitation.

-A hater is no different than a jealous person in this regard.
+A hater is no different than a jealous person.
 In fact, the same reason that people are jealous is the same reason why they become detractors of anyone’s accomplishments.
 If you do well, they feel like something was taken from them–and no one can ever be happy when they feel like something has been taken from them.

 Even though it’s all in their head, jealous critics imagine that every bit of progress you make sets them back.
-For anyone looking to improve their life and make progress towards big plans, the reactions and responses you get from envious people can be huge downer and distracter.
+For anyone looking to improve their life and make progress towards big plans, the reactions and responses you get from envious people can be a huge downer

 People will always project their insecurities onto you.
 Haters gonna hate, and there’s nothing you can do about it.